H-class battleship proposals: Initial design

 The earliest design studies for "Schlachtschiff H" ("Battleship H") date to 1935, and were near repeats of the early designs for the ships, armed with 35 cm guns.
 Intelligence indicating that the Soviet Navy was planning the with 38 cm guns prompted the Germans to increase the caliber of the ship's armament to 38 cm as well on 5 October 1936.
 (Note: The Sovetsky Soyuz class was actually to be armed with 40.6 cm guns.)
 The Oberkommando der Marine (OKM) issued staff requirements at the end of October for a ship of 35000 LT armed with eight 38 cm guns with a speed of 30 kn.
 The ship's radius of action was to be at least equal that of the s.

 Design work on the ship that came to be designated H-39 began in 1937.
 The design staff was instructed to improve upon the design for the preceding Bismarck class; one of the requirements was a larger-caliber main battery to match any battleship built by a potential adversary.
 After Japan refused to ratify the Second London Naval Treaty in April 1936, an escalator clause went into effect that permitted signatories to arm battleships with guns of up to 40.6 cm caliber, something the United States Navy announced it would do with its planned s.
 By virtue of the Anglo-German Naval Agreement, signed in 1935, Germany was considered to be a party to the other international naval arms limitation treaties.

 Admiral Werner Fuchs, responsible for the staff section in the OKM that determined the operating requirements for the ship, discussed the vessel's design with Adolf Hitler, the leader of Germany.
-Hitler demanded guns larger than any possible adversary, but guns of the caliber demanded by Hitler would have required displacements of over 80000 LT and drafts so deep as to prevent the use of Germany's ports without significant dredging.
+Hitler demanded guns larger than any possible adversary, but guns of the caliber demanded by Hitler would have required displacements of over 80000 LT and drafts so deep that it prevented the use of Germany's ports without significant dredging.
 Fuchs eventually convinced Hitler that the 40.6 cm gun was the optimal choice for the H-39 design.
 In 1938, the OKM developed Plan Z, the projected construction program for the German navy.
 A force of six H-39 class battleships was the centerpiece of the fleet.
 Plan Z was finalized by January 1939, when Admiral Erich Raeder, the commander of the Kriegsmarine, presented it to Hitler.
 He approved the plan on 18 January and granted the Kriegsmarine unlimited power to bring the construction program to fruition.